jaymoulin/docker-jdownloader/README.md

 ## Image tags
 - ```latest``` gets automatically built on every push to master and also via a weekly cron job
+- Every build creates a tag containing date and time of the build. ```latest``` always points to the newest build.
+See [tags](https://hub.docker.com/r/tdeutsch/jdownloader-headless/tags).

 ## Usage
 Installation